elektro-NIK/wttr-locale/README.md

 # wttr-locale

-It's Ukrainian localization and optimization for small screen http://wttr.in (`$ curl http://wttr.in` command).
+It's little fix for Ukrainian localization and optimization for small screen on http://wttr.in (`$ curl http://wttr.in` command).

 Using:
 - edit  **wttr-locale.cron** for enter directory and town